jfrog/terraform-provider-artifactory/README.md

 ## Testing
 How to run the tests isn't obvious.

-First, you need a running instance of the jfrog platform (RT and XR).
+First, you need a running instance of the JFrog platform (RT and XR).
 However, there is no currently supported dockerized, local version.
 You can ask for an instance to test against in as part of your PR.
 Alternatively, you can run the file [scripts/run-artifactory.sh](scripts/run-artifactory.sh), which, if have a file in the same directory called `artifactory.lic`, you can start just an artifactory instance.
 The license is not supplied, but a [30 day trial license can be freely obtained](https://jfrog.com/start-free/#hosted) and will allow local development.

 Once you have that done you must set the following properties